mpvd/vTuner-Emulator-YCast/README.md

  * `entrypoint.sh`
  * `VERSION`
  * `samples.yml (optional, if you already have your favorites, add them.
 Have a look at the provided example to better understand how the file should look like.
 Don't worry if you don't have one, during building process there already will be an example copied in the right place, which you can use.)`
+ * YCast-Source-Files from Github (see above) in folder, so you have the following structure:
+   * docker-folder/dockerfile
+   * docker-folder/ycast/setup.py
+   * docker-folder/ycast/ycast/server.py
+   * and so on

 ## License and warranty
   * YCast has a [GPLv3]-License and is free.
 Check [PyPI](https://pypi.org/project/ycast/) or [GitHub](https://github.com/milaq/YCast/releases)